 On the morning of the exam, your goal is "calm-alert."
 Start by fueling up with the best diet for exam performance.
 You want slow-release energy, not a sugar high that leaves you crashing in the middle of the essay section.

-Psychologically, try a reframe.
+Try changing your perspective.
 Instead of seeing the exam as a threat or a judgment of your worth, look at it as an opportunity to show off what you’ve learned.
-Arrive early enough to avoid rushing, but—and this is key—avoid "anxious peer talk."
+Arrive early enough to avoid rushing, but avoid "anxious peer talk."
 Listening to classmates panic about obscure facts will only trigger your own "blanking" response.
 Keep your headphones on and stick to a light, confidence-boosting review.

 In the Moment: Strategies During the Exam